amethyst-php/amethyst/README.md

 The purpose of this project is to create a collection of packages to standardize and facilitate the developing process of common problems when building the backend of a general purpose project.

+Usually when you're building an application, the type of project influences the choice you will make: Building a crm?
+Searching for an open-source crm.
+Building a blog?
+Searching for an open-source blog.
+Building an e-commerce?
+Well, you can guess it.
+The problem with this is that each project will start from a different base, making difficult to maintain all of them.
+Do you want to add a cool package that can be extremly usefull for all your package?
+Cool, but now you have to create controllers, tests, validators in different ways because each of your project use different logics and solve the problem differently.

+The solution?
+Start building packages that solve only one problem, and create your project as it was a puzzle.

+The package that add the customer, should only add the customer and should be usable either in a crm or an e-commerce.

+## The Project

 Each solution has his own package.
 The user has his own package, the authentication has his own package, the registration, the notification and so on; all fully configurabile.
 Do you have your own authentication?
 Good!
 Continue to use it and skip that package.
 Do you want to add some extra fields to the package of the customer?
 No problem at all, all packages permits that.